Physician-Assisted Suicide Fast Facts

 December 19, 2016 - The District of Columbia signs the Death with Dignity Act into law.
 The Act goes into effect February 18, 2017.

 May 15, 2018 - California's Riverside County Superior Court Judge Daniel Ottolia overturns the 2016 state law that allows doctors to prescribe lethal drugs to terminally ill adult patients.
-He says it is unconstitutional because the Legislature passed it during a special session convened by Gov. Jerry Brown to address health care-related issues.
+In his tentative oral ruling, he says it is unconstitutional because the Legislature passed it during a special session convened by Gov. Jerry Brown to address health care-related issues.
 The state attorney general has five days to file an emergency writ, a type of appeal, to seek a stay and keep the law in place.

+May 24, 2018 - Judge Ottolia issues his judgment in favor of the plaintiffs and ends physician-assisted suicide in the state of California.
+A motion to vacate the judgment is rejected.

+June 15, 2018 - The judgment ending physician-assisted suicide is stayed in appeals court, making it legal in California again, pending further litigation.